Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Concluding remarks

+A striking reduction in spin polarization is observed in the coherent part of the spectra for the Pb-doped sample with respect to Bi2212, with the imbalance of the spin-up and spin-down intensities completely diminished \cite{currier}.
+With either the absence or reduced local crystal symmetry breaking for Pb-doped (Bi$_{2-x}$Pb$_{x}$)Sr$_{2}$CaCu$_{2}$O$_{8+x}$\cite{lou}, we conclude that the configurational order of this boson system of degenerate states defines a "smectic" pattern schematically depicted in Fig. \ref{fig3}.
+In other words, the observed striking reduction in spin polarization is due to the transition of the conducting channel dominance from the spin-polarized channel shown in Fig. \ref{fig4} to the unpolarized configuration shown in Fig. \ref{fig3}, as observed by Currier \cite{currier}.

-However, in the underdoped region the decrease in the polarization maybe due to the "smectic" CO of independent or noninteracting alternate $\Phi$ and $\Psi$ entangled hole pairs where the rivers of charge are unpolarized.
+Local structural fluctuations drive spin texture in high-temperature cuprate superconductors.
+In line with the local crystal symmetry breaking view proposed in Ref. \cite{lou}, we associate the higher-order process in the form of entangled triplets, by acting as emergent qubits, which are now entangled into a singlet pairing and vice versa.
+This is schematically illustrated in Fig. \ref{fig4}.
+The resulting spin dynamics are the origin of the doping-dependent complex spin texture found in the SR-ARPES experiments for the overdoped region.
+However, in the underdoped region the decrease in the polarization maybe due to the "smectic" CO consisting of a series of independent or noninteracting alternate $\Phi$ and $\Psi$ entangled hole pairs where the rivers of charge are unpolarized, Fig. \ref{fig3}.

 A striking reduction of the spin polarization or spin texture for the Pb-doped sample, with respect to Bi2212 \cite{currier} is due to onset of "smectic" CO arrangement of alternate $\Phi$ and $\Psi$ entangled hole pairs where the rivers of charge are not polarized, Fig. \ref{fig3} .
-This is consistent with the consensus that the source of spin texture is due to local structural fluctuations.
-This is less for Pb-doped sample compared to that of Bi2212 where structural fluctuations induces the higher-order pairing depicted in Fig. \ref{fig4}.
+Therefore, the source of the spin texture is the local structural fluctuations.
+This is less for the Pb-doped sample compared to that of Bi2212 where structural fluctuations induce higher-order pairing, as depicted in Fig. \ref{fig4}.

-As we have seen, this new pairing mechanism qualitatively explains the phase diagram of both electron and hole-doped cuprates, notably the pseudogap, spin gap, superconducting stripes, and strange-metal linear-$T$ behavior above the overdoped regions of superconducting dome of hole-doped cuprates.
-Fanout of the strange metal behavior at $T>T_{C}$ is attributed to the influence of the in-plane electric fields in maintaining "smectic" CO of antiferromagnetic links with doping concentration which is also responsible for the superconducting dome structure at $T_{C}$.
+As we have seen, this new pairing mechanism qualitatively explains the phase diagram of both electron and hole-doped cuprates, notably the pseudogap, spin gap, superconducting stripes, and strange-metal linear-$T$ behavior above the overdoped regions of SC dome of hole-doped cuprates.
+Fanout of the strange metal behavior at $T>T_{C}$ is attributed to the influence of the in-plane electric fields in maintaining "smectic" CO of antiferromagnetic links with doping concentration.